ianloic/unladen-swallow/Doc/using/cmdline.rst

-   Control how Python compiles to machine code. ``-j never`` completely disables automatic compilation to machine code. ``-j always`` forces machine code compilation for all functions defined.
+   Control how Python compiles to machine code. ``-j never`` completely disables automatic compilation to machine code. ``-j always`` forces machine code compilation for all functions that get run.
 The default is ``-j whenhot``, which optimizes hot functions only once, but optimizes the function as much as possible.
 See also :envvar:`PYTHONJITCONTROL`.